sethkietz01/BudgetingApp/README.md

 This project is a budgeting app used to track monthly expenses, income, and current balance to calculate the net gain or loss per month.
 It is written in C# .NET 8 MVC architecture using HTML/CSS/JavaScript for front-end design.
 Firebase is used for datastores and the application is hosted on Azure Web Apps.

 # Getting Started
+The most recent publish may be viewed here: https://budgetingapp41674.azurewebsites.net

+Please note that this application is hosted on Azure using the free tier (F1), which has strict limitations.
+The app will likely have to cold start, which may take a while to start up, and is limited to 1 hour of usage per day.
+Therefore it may be possible that this limit has been exceeded and the app will no longer function until the daily limit resets.

-The most recent publish may be viewed here: https://budgetingapp41674.azurewebsites.net You may create a new account to login to the application.
+  You may create a new account to login to the application.
 Passwords are hashed, but please do no use any sensitive information regardless.

 # User Manual
 Here we will walk through how to use the application